AWARD GUIDE 2014-15 (pdf)

 Each college calculates its own student budget.
 Your COA, or budget, will vary at CSU, Chico depending on where you live -- on or off campus, or with your parents/relatives - and depending on whether you are an undergraduate, graduate, or credential student.

-When your FAFSA is analyzed by the Central Processing System of the U.S. Department of Education, a formula is applied to the information you provided.
-Congress uses this formula to determine your financial need as compared to others, and it represents the portion of your own and/or your family's (or spouse's) financial resources that should be available to pay for college.
+When your FAFSA is analyzed through the Central Processing System by the U.S. Department of Education, a formula is applied to the information you provided.
+Congress uses this formula to determine your financial need as compared to others, and calculates the portion of your and your family's financial resources that should be available to pay for college.
 The formula result is the EFC.

 The EFC is an index used in determining the types and amounts of federal and state aid for which you qualify.

 If you are a dependent student, your EFC will be calculated on:

 - your assets and your parent(s)' assets

 - the age of your older parent living in your household

 - the number of family members living in your household

 - the number of family members under age 24 in college during the coming academic year